Meichen-Ji/hunt-boss-prediction/README.md

 # hunt-boss-prediction
+### Authors: Meichen Ji and Yan Song
-### A simple tool to predict the boss in the game Hunt: Showdown
+### A simple tool to predict boss position in the game Hunt: Showdown

 ### Todo list
 - [x] Create a simple webpage to record data from game (locally)